Update: ‘Design’ section updated.

-The all-new, fourth-generation X3 will replace the current model introduced back in June 2017, in about two years.
-The company is likely to offer multiple hybrid powertrains in the redesign, expecting a greater shift towards electrification in the next half of the decade.
-Here’s everything we know about the 2025 BMW X3 Hybrid so far.
+Later this year, the all-new, fourth-generation BMW X3 will replace the current model introduced back in June 2017.
+The company is likely to offer multiple hybrid powertrains in the redesign, expecting a greater shift towards electrification this decade.
+The next-gen model is expected to arrive as the 2025 BMW X3 in the U.S. Here’s everything we know about the upcoming hybrid SUV so far:

 Design